-Ontario chilled and pitted cherries are the Montmorency variety (tart), which are the best cheries for pies, sauces, tarts, jams and desserts.
-They are availble with 10% sugar added or no sugar added.
+Ontario chilled and pitted cherries are the Montmorency variety (tart), which are the best cherries for pies, sauces, tarts, jams and desserts.
+They're availble with 10% sugar added or no sugar added.

 Marashino cherries can be made from any variety of cherry, but Royal Ann (sweet) is typically used.
 The cherries are pitted and soaked in a flavoured sugar syrup.
 These sugary cherries are used as garnish for desserts and cocktails, in baked goods and fruit salads.

 Canned Cherries are red, tart, pitted cherries packed in water.